ome/omero-documentation/omero/sysadmins/server-permissions.rst

 The following are the permissions valid for users working on data belonging to other group members.
 These permissions depend on the group permissions and on the type of the user performing the action.

+**Restricted administrators act as full administrators when using their subset of privileges and standard group members for all other actions**.
+For example, a data analyst with write data privileges can edit data even in a private group (without having to be a member of that group) but without the delete privilege they cannot delete data belonging to another user unless that data is in a read-write group they are a member of.
+See :doc:`/sysadmins/admins-with-restricted-privileges` for further information.

 |